 - Sherwood Drive and Fir Street (southbound)

-- Coming in 2019: Sherwood Drive and Granada Boulevard/Festival Way
+- NEW: Sherwood Drive and Granada Boulevard/Festival Way (north, south and westbound)

 Registered vehicle owners will receive violation ticket(s) when:

 - Entering the intersection when the light is red,

 - Exceeding the posted speed limit, and/or

 - Failing to come to a complete stop at a red light before turning right.